pouriyajamshidi/tcping/README.md

 tcping www.example.com 443 -r 10
 ```

-or from your terminal application, go to the folder that contains the `tcping.exe` program and run:
+> If you prefer not to add the executable to your `PATH`, go to the folder that contains the `tcping.exe` open up the terminal and run the following command:

 ```powershell
 .\tcping.exe 10.10.10.1 22